Kazys Grinius: Post-political career

 After the coup, Grinius continued working in the Kaunas city municipality, building the foundation for a healthcare system.
 On 6 December 1928, he was given a permanent pension of 1,200 Litai.
 He continued his medical career by heading some health societies, editing the newspaper "Battle with Consumption" (Kova su džiova) and "Drop of Milk" (Pieno lašas), and translating fictional and scientific literature.
 In a 1939 journal entitled Varpininkų kelias he wrote an article explaining the benefits of democratic society, that in the future Lithuania will be democratic, and that the citizens should elect a President directly rather than the parliament.
 In another journal he promoted non-violence against Lithuanian Jews.

 Occupation

 During Soviet occupation, Grinius edited the newspaper Liaudies sveikata and headed the Kaunas Hygiene Museum.
 In 1942, during Nazi German occupation, Grinius, Konradas Aleksa, and Mykolas Krupavičius signed a memorandum – a protest – against colonization of Lithuania and repressive actions against the local population, including the Jews.
 It was handed to the German general commissar in Kaunas.
 The authors of the memorandum were promptly arrested.
 Aleksa and Krupavičius were driven to Germany, while Grinius was deported to his home village of Selema.
-From October 1941 to spring 1942 he and his wife Kristina Grinius hid their Jewish acquaintance Dmitry Gelpernas, provided him with false identity papers, and delivered important information for the resistance movement and medicine for the ghetto.
+From October 1941 to spring 1942 he and his wife Kristina Grinienė hid their Jewish acquaintance Dmitry Gelpernas, provided him with false identity papers, and delivered important information for the resistance movement and medicine for the ghetto.